gumbili/.github/profile/README.md

 Welcome to Gumbili Project

 ## What is Gumbili?
-Gumbili is a fast and reliable web framework for your project.
+Gumbili is a type of sweet potato that has a soft texture and a sweet taste.